Entries now being accepted for litter photography contest

 The Gene Capaldi Lens on Litter Photo Contest, a program of the Pennsylvania Resources Council, is an annual statewide photography contest rewarding amateur photographers who snap striking images of litter across the Commonwealth.
-The purpose is not to glorify litter, but to bring awareness to how litter threatens public health and safety, scenic beauty, property values, the environment and wildlife.
+The purpose is to bring awareness to how litter threatens public health and safety, scenic beauty, property values, the environment and wildlife.

 The contest is open to Pennsylvania amateur photographers only.